 Maintaining your furnace can help quite a bit in the period in between furnace service appointments.
 One of the most basic, and crucial, ways to take care of your furnace lies in changing your furnace filter.
 Having a filthy air filter could contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.

-So what goes in to deciding when you should change your furnace filter?
+So what goes in to determining when you should change your furnace filter?

 - Open or take off the air filter panel near the bottom of your furnace to expose an open compartment.

-- There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and remove it from the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.